Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0tMLlTrC6WE.md

 ### Transcript

-> how does story work with someone already in the end game we need to start over to experience it don't know i don't know mini wheats i don't know probably no idea i don't know
+> how does story work with someone already in the end game we need to start over to experience it don't know I don't know mini wheats I don't know probably no idea I don't know